Museum L-A launches Androscoggin River photo contest

-Contest submissions must feature some part of the Androscoggin River from its headwaters to the shore.
+Contest submissions must feature some part of the Androscoggin River from its headwaters to the shore and be submitted by May 23.
 This includes general river views, shots of the Great Falls and other falls along the river, any Androscoggin watershed areas, and photos showcasing flora, fauna, or geographic features along or in the river.
 Museum L-A encourages submissions from anyone in the Lewiston-Auburn community and beyond to feature great views of this waterway throughout Maine.
 All submissions will be reviewed by a selection committee appointed by the museum.
 Winning photographs chosen by the committee will then be mounted in Museum L-A’s gallery for the duration of the upcoming Androscoggin River exhibit.

 All photographs submitted for consideration must be accompanied by a completed submission form, available on Museum L-A’s website, before the submission deadline of May 23.
 Photos can only be submitted by the person who took the photograph.
 If the photo was taken by a minor (under age 18), their legal guardian must sign the submission form for them.
 Individuals can submit two photos for consideration in the contest.
 All submissions must be sent digitally using the online submission form available on Museum L-A’s website or by sending them to [email protected]